Corporate Donors in Kenya

-- Highlight what your organization will offer in return (i.e. visibility, publicity, public acknowledge, etc.).
+- Highlight what your organization will offer in return (i.e. visibility, publicity, public acknowledgment, etc.).

 - After a couple of weeks, if you have not heard from the corporation, contact the corporation directly or request a meeting to discuss your request further.

-- Once you receive a donation, do not forget to thank the corporation for their support.
-Keep in touch and ensure you submit reports as per corporation’s guidelines.
+- Once you receive a donation, do not forget to thank the corporation for its support.
+Keep in touch and ensure you submit reports as per the corporation’s guidelines.
 You can also invite the corporation members to visit and assess the impact of their donation.